lukebuehler/NRefactory-Completion-Sample/readme.md

   - get xml documentation, what's the best way? maybe this?: https://github.com/icsharpcode/NRefactory/blob/master/ICSharpCode.NRefactory/Documentation/XmlDocumentationProvider.cs
   - show overloads in description of completionWindow
-  - continuing of highlighting of method parameters after it was interrupted

 Attribution & License
 =================================